-The Business Units with significant exposure to the risk of the US dollar's depreciation against the euro are Mining and Chemistry-Enrichment, due to their geographically diversified locations (local currencies: euro/FCFA, Canadian dollar, Kazakh tenge) and to their operations denominated primarily in US dollars, which is the reference currency for worldwide prices for natural uranium and uranium conversion and enrichment services.
+The Business Units with significant exposure to the risk of the US dollar's depreciation against the euro are Mining and Chemistry-Enrichment, due to their geographically diversified locations (local currencies: euro/FCFA, Canadian dollar, tenge kazakh) and to their operations denominated primarily in US dollars, which is the reference currency for worldwide prices for natural uranium and uranium conversion and enrichment services.
 The foreign exchange risk to be hedged is managed globally by Business Unit and is net (some requirements in different directions of the same currency are offset, providing a natural hedge).
 For medium- and long-term exposures, the amount of the hedge is set up according to a gradual scale for a duration based on the highly probable nature of exposure, generally not to exceed five years.

-As provided in the group's policies, operating entities responsible for identifying foreign exchange risk initiate hedges against their own currencies exclusively with the group's Treasury Department, except as otherwise required by specific circumstances or regulations.
+As provided in the group's policies, operating entities responsible for identifying foreign exchange risk must initiate hedges for currencies other than their own accounting currency exclusively with the group's Treasury Department, except as otherwise required by specific circumstances or regulations.
 DOFT thus centralizes the currency risk for all entities and hedges its position directly with banking counterparties.
-A system of limits, particularly concerning authorized foreign exchange positions and results, "marked to market", is monitored daily by specialized teams which are also in charge of valuation of the transactions
+A system of limits, particularly concerning authorized foreign exchange positions and results, "marked to market", is monitored daily by specialized teams which are also in charge of valuation of the transactions.